Michael our Commercial Executive discovered the enchanting city of Verona in March 2022.

 Situated a comfortable 75-minute train journey away from Milan, around a 90-minute journey from Venice, or just 15 minutes away from the southern tip of Lake Garda, Verona is the perfect day trip or overnight destination, and small enough that you will not have to worry about transport while you’re there.
-Stroll through the historic streets of the City of Love and take in the stunning views looking over the city, visit churches full of beautiful murals and ornaments, and wonder around galleries teeming with wonderful art.
+Stroll through the historic streets of the City of Love and take in the stunning views looking over the city, visit churches full of beautiful murals and ornaments, and wander around galleries teeming with wonderful art.

 Start your day by entering the Arena di Verona.
-This imposing 2000-year-old Roman amphitheatre in the heart of Verona is one of the best-preserved structures of its kind and is internationally renowned for hosting opera performances plus other events regularly throughout the year.
+This imposing 2000-year-old Roman amphitheatre in the heart of Verona is one of the best-preserved structures of its kind, and is internationally renowned for hosting opera performances, plus other events regularly throughout the year.
 When there are no events, you can pay an entry fee to walk around and take a seat in the theatre, admiring the ancient architecture that remains in excellent condition.
 Keep an eye out on the 2026 Winter Olympics, as the Arena will play host to the closing ceremony.

 Walking through the bustling streets of the Città Antica historic centre, you will come across Casa di Giulietta (Juliet’s House).
 Originally built in the 14th century, this house is said to be the inspiration for Shakespeare’s Romeo and Juliet.
 In the courtyard, there is a bronze statue of Juliet, and it is said to bring you good luck if you touch her right breast!
 You can also pay to enter the house and stand on the balcony made famous by Shakespeare, as well as seeing artwork and sets dedicated to the play.